walterrowe/magick-frames/README.md

 Below is a list of all the styles included in the script and their options.
 See the command line section at the bottom for a complete description of all the supported options.

-RECOMMENDATION: make two watermark image files on transparent background and place in your Pictures folder:
+RECOMMENDATION: make two watermark image files:

+- make them 900 pixels wide and 250 pixel tall
+- make them on transparent background
+- place them in your Pictures folder
-- watermark_light.png (light colored logo for dark matte colors and image areas)
+- make a `watermark_light.png` (light colored logo for dark matte colors and image areas)
-- watermark_dark.png (dark colored logo for light matte colors and image areas)
+- make a `watermark_dark.png` (dark colored logo for light matte colors and image areas)

 **NOTE**: the included styles preserve the source image.
 Edit the StyleDroplet AppleScript and add option `-o` or `--overwrite` to overwrite the source.